Western Approaches Museum

 The museum is set in the original Second World War command centre and a visit lets you see the complex much as it would have appeared in the 1940s.
 You are able to see the central operations room (also known as the map room), a cypher room and a NAAFI canteen.

-It is a similar attraction to the Churchill War Rooms in London but without the long queue to get in.
-In contrast to the Churchill War Rooms, in many areas of this museum, you are able to go into the rooms and touch artefacts such as telephones and typewriters and there are even jackets and hats that you can dress up in.
+It is a similar attraction to the Churchill War Rooms in London but without the high prices and the long queue to get in.
+In contrast to the Churchill War Rooms, in many areas of this museum, you are able to go into the rooms and touch artefacts such as telephones and typewriters and there are even clothes from the wartime era that you can dress up in.

 One of the highlights of the museum is the original Gaumont Kalee Dragon projector that was used to show Winston Churchill secret war footage.